savjani-zz/Azure-DocumentDB-Powershell-Cmdlets/README.md

 # Azure-DocumentDB-Powershell-Cmdlets
 Azure Document Database Management Powershell Cmdlets

-The Project is a modest attempt to create Powershell Cmdlets for Administration & Management of Azure DocumentDB Database using Powershell.
-I have started with a small set of cmdlets but exposing it to the community for further addition to the list
+This Project is a modest attempt to create Powershell Cmdlets for Administration & Management of Azure DocumentDB Database using Powershell.
+I have started with a small set of cmdlets but exposing it to the community for further addition to the list.

-Powershell Cmdlet Defined & its Usage
+Powershell Cmdlet Definition & its Usage

 ## Creating a New Database